-Lang is, of course, one of the great directors of the German Expressionist period, whose work includes the historical fantasy Die Nibelung and the science fiction epic Metropolis (both silent) as well as the proto-noir M, starring a young Peter Lorre in the lead role of a child murderer.
+Lang was one of the great directors of the German Expressionist period.
+His work includes the historical fantasy Die Nibelung and the science fiction epic Metropolis (both silent) as well as the proto-noir M, starring a young Peter Lorre in the lead role of a child murderer.
 His American work includes several understated noirs that I think should be better known.

 These include both Scarlet Street and its sister film, The Woman in the Window, which feature the same principal actors (Edward G. Robinson, Joan Bennett, Dan Duryea) and follow a somewhat similar plot.
 The Woman in the Window came out earlier, and is well worth watching, aside from one almost fatal flaw.
 If you've seen it you know what I mean.
 Maybe I'll come back to it later.

 Incidentally, Scarlet Street is in the public domain: watch it here or here.
 As usual, I've taken this as an invitation to decorate my post with my favorite stills.

 Based on the French novel La Chienne (I'll let you Google-translate that), which had been dramatized and turned into a film in the 1930s, Scarlet Street is, by parts, a sex farce, a satire on the art world, and a psychological thriller.
 More than anything, it's the cruel dissection of a shy, naive little clerk who becomes an adulterer and murderer and literally descends to hell.